 Before heading to New Zealand for their début tour with us the Kelemen Quartet have been in Australia with Musica Viva.
 It was here that their cellist had an unfortunate injury resulting in her not being able to continue performing.
-Nonetheless the tour went on and the reviews of the concerts and how the musicians handled the situation have been tremendous.

 This week marks the 20th year of the Adam Summer School for Chamber Music.
 Run by the New Zealand String Quartet Trust it was founded by our advocate Michael Houstoun alongside members of the Quartet with an aim to provide the country’s best young string players and pianists with an opportunity to commit themselves to intense chamber music-making over one week together.